 Director Shane Stanley claims that Break Even is based on events from his own life which he had writer CJ Walley (Southern Decadence) fashion into a film.
 How’s that for one-upping those claims of being “Based on true events”?
 I’m inclined to believe him though because using laundered drug money is probably the only way this film could have gotten made.

-Four friends Jaq (Tasya Teles, Skin Trade, The 100), Rosie (Alisa Reyes), Sebastian (Brent Bailey, Crimson Winter) and Dash (Erik Fellows) are yachting somewhere off the Gulf Coast.
+Four friends Jaq (Tasya Teles, Skin Trade, The 100), Rosie (Alisa Reyes), Sebastian (Brent Bailey, Crimson Winter, The Stairs) and Dash (Erik Fellows) are yachting somewhere off the Gulf Coast.
 While diving Rosie spots “The Black Lady” a warning from the cartels to stay away from the area.
 The guys of course go take a look.
 Instead of drugs, however, they find fifty million in cash.

 Of course, you can’t go home and deposit that in the bank, but, coincidentally enough Jaq has some experience in money laundering.
 But this is a little more complicated than it appeared.
 The money was part of a deal between a crooked DEA Agent, Crowe (Joanna Pacula, Virus, Dinocroc) who happens to be Jaq’s mother and a cartel boss Zalman (James Callis, House by the Lake, The Hollow) who just happens to be her father.
 And both sides want the money.